ravigit/learnings/deps-new.md

 new      io.github.seancorfield/deps-new  :git  v0.4.12
 tools    io.github.clojure/tools.tools    :git  v0.2.5
 ```
-The argument *tools* is an alias for tools.tools tool.
+The argument *tools* is an alias for tools.tools tool

 - <ins>deps-new</ins> is a library written by Sean Corfield, that can be used to create empty projects based on templates.
 It also provides a template to create new templates.
 However, the templates *cannot* be packaged into a jar as of git tag "v0.8.2".
 One has to refer the template by git url or local folder.
 Here's an example of how to create a project from a deps-new template